sbsbw/Know-Your-Worth/README.md

 This repository contains the codebase for the team project.

-## GitHub Workflow Rules
-- Work on individual branches.
-- Perform Monday merges.
-- Maintain a clean GitHub repository with descriptive comments.
-- Attach Markdown documents to relevant sections.

-### Monday
-- Merge changes and plan for the week.

-### Tuesday
-- Conduct code reviews.

-### Wednesday
-- Utilize in-class time effectively.

-### Thursday
-- Every other week: Meet with Brother Grimmett.
-- On alternate weeks: Utilize the career center.

-### Friday
-- Conduct virtual meetings and stand-ups.

-### Saturday/Sunday
-- Allocate time for personal study and family activities.
-- Communication is only permitted for sharing memes.

 ## Codebase Overview
 ### `app.js` File (Backend)
 - Configures the web server using Express.